 The summit being at the tip of the teapot lid was on a small, uneven and precarious rock surface.
 There isn’t sufficient space to move around to get a full body shot.
 I touched the boulder for an added sense of false security.

 Descending Teapot Mountain was a breeze

-What took us 80 minutes to climb took just one-third of time to descend.
+What took us 80 minutes to climb took just one-third of the time to descend.
 After 25 minutes, we were back to the parking area.
-First thing we did was to buy a few more bottles of mineral water.
+The first thing we did was to buy a few more bottles of mineral water.
 I was so thankful that their mineral water was so icy cold.
 It was a great way to bring down our body temperature.

 Location of Teapot Mountain

 Teapot mountain is located here.
 If you drive, park your vehicle outside Chuen Ji Hall (金瓜石勸濟堂).
 If you are on public transport, travel to Jinguashi (see instructions) and follow park signage that points you to Teapot Mountain (茶壺山步道口) – see map location for trail entrance.

 I was surprised that I could climb this mountain while having a fever.
 I think it was endorphin and adrenaline that kept me going.
 Because right after the hike, it was a different story.
 I’ll share more with you in my next post where I’ll also cover itineraries for the second half of Day 6.
 Stay tuned!

 Do you want to hear about the fun things I do as a budget-savvy free and easy traveler?
 Just click the button below to subscribe.
 I’ll even give you some free and exclusive stuff.
 See you there!